kkruecke/cplus-documentation/notes/tree23.rst

       private:

-      union KeyValue { // A union is used to hold to two types of pairs, one of has const key, the other a non-const Key/ friend class tree23<Key, Value>;
+      union KeyValue { // A union is used to hold to two types of pairs, one of has const Key, the other a non-const Key

           std::pair<Key, Value>        nc_pair;  // ...this eliminates constantly casting of const_cast<Key>(p.first) = some_noconst_key;
           std::pair<const Key, Value>  const_pair;  // but always return this member of the union.

+         public:
           KeyValue() {}
           KeyValue(Key key, const Value& value) : nc_pair{key, value} {}